onyx-platform/onyx/doc/design/messaging.md

 - Talk about how this is different from Storm
 - Greedy task scheduler needs to go
 - How do we ensure that *each* message is getting N seconds before a replay call?
-- How do we handle peers leaving the cluster and sinking below the coverage point?